Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 You can make reservations at station ticket offices either in advance or on the day of departure, sometimes up to an hour or two before the train leaves, sometimes right up to departure time.
 Just show your rail pass at the ticket window and ask for the reservation.
 Many European railway staff speak some English, but if you don't speak the language, just write down what you want and show it to the booking clerk.
 Easy!

-The Railplanner App
+The Rail Planner App

 -

-Other railpasses worth knowing about
+Other passes worth knowing about

 Eurail is the main pass range for overseas visitors to Europe, but several countries also have their own national railpasses which can be worth knowing about as they can often be better value if you are just visiting that specific country.